stackbit-projects/important-onion-e7e84/src/pages/index.md

     subtitle: ''
     features:
       - title: The Big Title For the Feature
-        content: >-
-          The best way to educate yourself on business is by reading.
-You can learn everything (and more) from the **Virtual MBA.** The program is completely handcrafted for working professionals and entrepreneurs who hustle full-time.
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: primary
-            has_icon: true
-            icon: arrow-right
-            icon_position: right
-        image: images/classic/feature-2.png
-        media_position: left
-        media_width: fifty
-      - title: The Big Title For the Feature
         subtitle: 'An MBA degree comes with high opportunity costs. '
         content: >-
           It also requires a serious time commitment that many working